Willgunter/Discord-Clone/README.md

     - New Update: I found out that when I define the booleans in @Input, than it may or may not display based on whether it was initialized to true, false, or it was unitialized.
 I assumed that when I initialized it, the value will change based on the inputted value regardless but apparently the inputted value doesn't matter?
 Either way, even if it didn't work, I still learned something (maybe output will work??)
-    Also, maybe method 3 could work
+    Also, maybe method 3 could work.

 ## Resources I used